 Artificial intelligence to create new digital learning experiences

-This is a particular field that has an incredible potential for EdTech.
+This is a particular field that has an incredible potential for online learning.
 Machine learning tools, Spark clusters, natural language processing (NLP), platforms such as AWS SageMaker, Google AI Hub, Google AI Platform, all are part of a tool set that is enabling a new world of technological advances.
 Some of the best examples are:

 - Accessibility.
 Generate automatic text transcripts from audio content or generate automatic speech versions of text content in courses.